danhett/grand/README.md

 # THE GRAND

 ## About
 This is an interactive fiction experiment exploring the same space from multiple perspectives, written as part of my ongoing MA study at the Manchester Writing School.

 The Grand is a seaside hotel being used in 2022 as a refugee shelter.
 This short interactive work allows you to explore the hotel and it's inhabitants from the perspectives of:
-- Raymond (a excited young tourist visiting the new hotel in 1924)
+- Ruby (at a wedding in the hotel as a teenager, 1991)
-- Yusuf (an incoming refugee housed in the hotel in 2022)
+- Yusuf (an incoming refugee housed in the hotel, 2022)
-- Ruby (a conflicted local resident touring the newly renovated hotel in 2009)

 At any point you can switch character perspective to re-examine the space through different eyes.
 Your location in the physical space will stay the same, but your viewpoint and chronological point will change.